-11.Put on the spare tire.
+11. Put on the spare tire.
 Put the wheel nuts back on finger-tight, then tighten them in a crisscross pattern with the wheel nut wrench until the wheel is firmly against the hub.
-Do not try to tighten them fully.
+Do not try to tighten the wheel nuts fully.